mcooper92/capstone-cooper/README.md

 The inputs into this application are user events processed through this micro-service, Client Service, which handles user search queries, user views, and user purchases.

-The Client Service has six duties:
+The Client Service handles six processes:
 1. To retrieve products from the product inventory (stored in an Elasticsearch DB) using a user defined search query
 2. To send new products to the Product Inventory Service
 3. To send completed purchase orders to the Order Service